ericlavigne/CarND-MPC-Clojure/README.md

 ## Usage

 You'll find many TODO comments in src/mpc/core.clj indicating parts of the code that you will need to complete.
-You are encouraged to run the automated tests frequently to confirm that your changes work correctly.

-    $ lein test
+The code already runs as-is, but the car will drive poorly until you make improvements.

-When the code is complete, you can run it with the following command.
+You can run the code with the following command.
 You should also run [Udacity's term 2 simulator](https://github.com/udacity/self-driving-car-sim/releases) at the same time and select the "MPC Control" project.